-The main challenge is to make the trainer an expert because the audience consists of experienced individuals, which makes it difficult to identify suitable officers due to transfers and changes in personnel... that's the cause.
+The main challenge is to make the trainer an expert as the audience consists of experienced individuals, which makes it difficult to identify suitable officers due to transfers and changes in personnel... that's the cause.
 (FGD3, Officer 12)

-Inappropriate selection of training locations is also identified as a challenge in strengthening training program governance in Malaysia.
-This issue has resulted in participants' lack of commitment to attend training sessions.
+Inappropriate selection of training locations is also identified as a challenge in strengthening training programme governance in Malaysia.
+This issue has led to participants' lack of commitment to attending training sessions.
 Additionally, the study found that location selection does not align with the recommended training type.
-The following narratives are related to this issue:

-The course is about homestays, but it is conducted in a hotel.
-We don't get the feel.

-Training should include visits to successful homestays.
+The following narratives are related to this issue based on the authors' survey in 2021, "The course is about homestays, but it is conducted in a hotel.
+We don't get the feel." and "Training should include visits to successful homestays."